Doug is a Master Degreed Systems and Industrial Engineer. He lives in Gilbert Arizona.

-Each test case represents a single back-test, for example, one test case is to set the AIM algorithm to 30% initial equity investment, set assessment frequency to daily, and use historical price data for the XLU-Utility ETF.
-Run the data through the AIM algorithm, calculate the internal rate of return, capture the final portfolio value, any cash shortfall, and total number of trades.
+Each test case represents a single back-test; for example, one test case is to set the AIM algorithm to 30% initial equity investment, set assessment frequency to daily, and use historical price data for the XLU-Utility ETF.
+Run the data through the AIM algorithm, calculate the internal rate of return, and capture the final portfolio value, any cash shortfall, and a total number of trades.

 Assumptions for Testing AIM

 It is always necessary to document the assumptions when doing an empirical analysis; here is the list for this analysis: